mjparangot/GTthriftshop/README.md

 - Associate the Heroku app with the cloned Git repo by using this command in the repo folder:
   `heroku git:remote -a {project}`, where {project} is the name of yur Heroku app
 - Push to Heroku using `git push heroku master`
-- The app should now be set up at your Heroku URL!
+- The app should now be set up at your Heroku URL! (note: our source contains our database's information)

 To Deploy (Full)
 =========